magentabusiness/magentabusiness.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

 verifyDeviceTelemetry:
     0:
         image: https://img.thingsboard.io/edge/use-cases/data-filtering/verify-device-telemetry-item-4.png
-        title: 'Log in in to your <b>ThingsBoard</b> instance and open "Devices" page.'
+        title: 'Log in in to your <b>IoT Hub</b> instance and open "Devices" page.'
     1:
         image: https://img.thingsboard.io/edge/use-cases/data-filtering/verify-device-telemetry-item-5.png
         title: 'Click on the row labeled "In-vehicle monitoring system" in the table to view its details.'